 - Alignment with your Goals: If you have a particular career in mind that is spurring you to pursue your MS in international relations and global studies, then you should seek a program that aligns with that goal.
 Look for a program that focuses on that particular area, or that offers a relevant concentration.

 Northeastern’s Master of Science in Global Studies and International Relations fulfills all of these requirements.
 Students can complete classes 100 percent online, in-person at the Boston or Seattle campuses, or in a hybrid format.
 An international field study experience gives students an opportunity to serve as an international consultant for global organizations, providing valuable hands-on experience.
-Additionally, five unique concentrations—including Global Health and Development, Conflict Resolution, Diplomacy, International Economics and Consulting, and Global Student Mobility—allow students to delve deep into their particular area of focus.
+Additionally, four unique concentrations—including Global Health and Development, Conflict Resolution, Diplomacy, and International Economics and Consulting—allow students to delve deep into their particular area of focus.

 Think this is the right degree for you?
 Learn more about earning an MS in Global Studies and International Relations at Northeastern University, or download our guide to advancing your international relations career below.